-Congress just approved $284 billion for Paycheck Protection Program, but it won’t fix these key issues
+Congress just approved $284 billion for the Paycheck Protection Program, but it won’t fix these key issues

 The definition of insanity is doing the same thing repeatedly and expecting different results.

 The first two rounds of the Paycheck Protection Program (PPP) shut out businesses that needed it most and failed to create sustained economic support.
 The last round of PPP funding closed with $130 billion in unclaimed aid as the economy remained weak—a clear sign that something wasn’t working.
 Yet Congress has now agreed to put another $284 billion into the PPP without fixing its structural flaws.
-This policy failure will cost many workers their jobs and small business owners a lifetime of investments.
+This policy failure will cost many workers their jobs and small-business owners a lifetime of investments.

-The PPP was introduced in the spring of 2020 to help small businesses, but it mostly benefited large companies like national restaurant chains, which received the maximum $10 million loans earlier last year.
-Underserved businesses, like mom-and-pop shops and those owned by people of color and women, were largely left out of this much-needed aid.
+The PPP was introduced in the spring of 2020 to help small businesses, but it mostly benefited large companies national restaurant chains, which received the maximum $10 million loans earlier last year.
+Underserved businesses, such as mom-and-pop shops and those owned by people of color and women, were largely left out of this much-needed aid.
 This new aid package also fails to lift the burden that small businesses face in providing affordable health insurance at a time when the health of individuals and the economy are inextricably linked.

 The U.S. is seeing record COVID-19 cases, and lockdown orders are in effect again.
 Small businesses need help right now.
-While PPP funding will help some businesses in the short-term, sustained support is still needed.
+While PPP funding will help some businesses in the short term, sustained support is still needed.
 Congress and the Small Business Association (SBA) must rethink how to help the businesses that need it most.
 Here are four areas that need to be addressed.

 1. Fix accessibility roadblocks in the existing PPP